Eric Mallet

 Eric Mallet is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2020 New Brunswick general election.
 He represents the electoral district of Shippagan-Lamèque-Miscou as a member of the New Brunswick Liberal Association.
+On October 5, 2020, he was named Public Safety Critic and Service New Brunswick Critic for the official opposition.
+He is also a member of the Standing Committee on Climate Change and Environmental Stewardship and the Standing Committee on Private Bills.